elainejpai-14/Automatic-Question-Answer-Generation/README.md

 # Automatic-Question-Answer-Generation
-This is a Streamlit-based web application that automatically generates multiple types of questions from a given paragraph in **English** or **Kannada**.
+This is a Streamlit-based web application that automatically generates multiple types of questions from a given paragraph in English or Kannada.
 It supports WH questions, True/False, Fill-in-the-Blank, MCQs, and Matching questions, along with evaluation metrics.

 ---